open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >
 > $$\lim_{x\rightarrow 4} \frac{x^{2}-16}{x-4}.$$
 >
-> Notice that in principle we can not simply stick in the value  $x=4 $
+> Notice that in principle we cannot simply stick in the value  $x=4 $
->
+>  since
-> since we would then get  $0/0 $
+> we would then get  $0/0 $
 >  which is not defined.
-However we can look
+However we can look at the
-> at the numerator and try to factor it.
+> numerator and try to factor it.
 >
 > This gives us:
 >